DeMar DeRozan scores 36 points for Chicago Bulls as they send Charlotte Hornets to sixth consecutive defeat

 Aleksej Pokuševski and Theo Maledon scored 18 points apiece for the Thunder.
 Lu Dort had 15, while Darius Bazley, Josh Giddey and Ty Jerome all had 13.

-Tune in for the NBA All-Star Draft on Thursday night, live on Sky Sports from 11.30pm on Sky Sports Arena before a tasty double-header with the Miami Heat and New Orleans Pelicans in action, before a rematch of last year's NBA Finals between the Milwaukee Bucks and Phoenix Suns from 3am.
+Tune in for the NBA All-Star Draft on Thursday night, live on Sky Sports from 11.30pm on Sky Sports Arena before a tasty double-header with the Brooklyn Nets and Washington Wizards in action, before a rematch of last year's NBA Finals between the Milwaukee Bucks and Phoenix Suns from 3am.